 What if the closing date is delayed?

 You’re in good hands!
 In the past 37 years of business, Valecraft has never delayed or missed a closing date.
 It’s a point of pride for us.
 Due to the Covid-19 government regulations, we’ve had some delays.
 We have since adjusted the timelines and will deliver your home as agreed-upon.

 What should I look for in a builder?

 In general, you will want to choose an established builder with the right communication skills, experience, and professional reputation to get the job done – someone you can trust, and who will deal with you fairly and professionally.

 Not all homebuilders are the same.
 In fact, there can be a big difference in the quality of their homes, the way they deal with customers and their after-sales warranty and service.
 To help you make an informed decision, see this article: What to Look for in a New Home Builder from The Greater Ottawa Home Builder Association’s (GOHBA).

 Once I make a purchase, how long will it take to build my Valecraft home?

 Closing dates range from six weeks to 16 months from time of sale.
 The timeframe depends on a number of factors, including which type of home you select, and whether the lot and road your house will be on have been built.

 The deposit varies depending on which type of home you select.
-At Valecraft, a $15,000 deposit is required for a Townhome and a condo.
-For a single-family home, a $40,000 deposit is required.
+At Valecraft, a $30,000 deposit is required for a Townhome.
+For a single-family home, a $50,000 deposit is required.